albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 # How is a Docker image created?

-- A Docker image is created when a _Dockerfile_ is built
+- By building a _Dockerfile_ :

   ```bash
   $ docker build . -t boot-fat-jar:local
   ```

-  The above command creates a Docker image and tags it as `boot-fat-jar:local`
+  The above command creates an image and tags it as `boot-fat-jar:local`

 - We can run this Docker image, creating a Docker container when doing so, once this is built